 Voting polls close Thursday at 5 PM Pacific time.
 If the poll doesn’t close on time, any votes received after 5 pm will be removed.

 REMINDER – entries over the 250 limit are disqualified.

-Which "Infestation" flash fiction story deserves your vote this week?
+Which "Concert" flash fiction story deserves your vote this week?